maxwolf621/Notes/behaviorSubject.md

   }
 }
 ```
--This kind of service can easily be used with the Angular async pipe.
+- This kind of service can easily be used with the Angular async pipe.
 - **No need to subscribe to or unsubscribe from anything.**

 #### Step 2 Component who uses service to fetch data

-One of Component who uses service to subscribe the data
-- Fetch the data at `ngOnInit` life hook
+To present the information for frontend
 ```typescript
 @Component({
   selector: 'app-push',